-- In previous years, have you completed a self-review of PE, physical activity and school sport? - Yes (Through the process of the School Games award see our application form for 2018/19 for data and percentages of those engaged This process was not available in 19/20 and 20/21 due to COVID but will be re-instated during 2021/22) - Have you completed a PE, physical activity and sport action plan/ plan for the Primary PE and Sport Premium spend? - Yes (See our school PE and Sport subject action plan 2020/21) - Is PE, physical activity and sport, reflective of your school development plan?
-Yes (See our SIP for 2020/21 - Are your PE and sport premium spend and priorities included on your school website? - Yes (see below)
+- In previous years, have you completed a self-review of PE, physical activity and school sport?
+Yes (Through the process of the School Games award see our application form for 2021/22 for data and percentages of those engaged) - Have you completed a PE, physical activity and sport action plan/ plan for the Primary PE and Sport Premium spend? - Yes (See our school PE and Sport subject action plan 2021/22) - Is PE, physical activity and sport, reflective of your school development plan? - - Yes (See our SIP for 2021/22 - Are your PE and sport premium spend and priorities included on your school website?
+Yes (see below)